 Lewes Campus Services

 Full-time students on UD’s Lewes campus are charged the Student Wellbeing Fee and are eligible to use some primary care services at Beebe Medical Group and other services at Laurel Hall on the Newark campus.
 Services include sick visits, selected laboratory testing including rapid strep tests, and tuberculin ppd testing.
 Hours of operation and appointment instructions are available here.

 Medical Clinic and Outpatient Services

 The Medical/Outpatient Clinic is staffed by physicians, nurses, and nurse practitioners.
-Appointments may be made with a physician or nurse practitioner; walk-in patients are evaluated by nurses.
+Appointments may be made with a physician or nurse practitioner.
 Minor surgical procedures may be performed after evaluation by a physician.

 Serious medical conditions and emergencies are given priority in all cases.
 Emergencies may be referred to Christiana Care Health Services or other area hospitals as warranted.
 Hours of operation are available here; schedule an appointment using the link at the top of this site or by calling 302-831-2226.

 Nutrition counseling with registered dietitians and a certified sports nutritionist is available to all UD students and covered by the Student Wellbeing Fee.
 Sessions are by appointment only and may require a medical referral by a SHS provider.
 We encourage you to schedule an appointment if you think you have symptoms that suggest an eating disorder, or you are recovering from an eating disorder.
 Hours of operation are available here; schedule an appointment using the link at the top of this site or by calling 302-831-2226.

 Services include nutrition counseling and education for the following concerns: